xt0fer/SolnZipRISC1/README.md

 ## Changes Immediate

+- set MAXREGS to 32(?)
 - re-arrange instructions to re-order opcode(labels & hexs)
 - re-arrange the register assignments??
 - add STR, LDR (or Load Indirect and Store Indirect?) (push & pop)
+- LDR rd, rs | 11dr0 | load rd with contents of address held by rs
+- STR rd, rs | 12dr0 | store rd into the address held by rs
+- CALL aa | ADDI x1 xPC 1; BRA aa | ra <- PC + 1, jump to aa
+- RET | ADD xPC x1 x0 | pc <- ra (ra is "return address")
+- pseudo PUSH rd | DECR SP; STR rd SP | sp <- sp - 1, store rd to contents of SP
+- pseudo POP rd | LDR rd, SP; INCR SP | load rd with contents SP, sp <- sp + 1
-- ADDI re-order
+- native ADDI re-order
 - make one source of truth for instructions (json??)

+## Register Usage for v1.3

+- x0 zero
+- x1  - RA  - return address Caller saved
+- x2, x3, x4 - function call arguments
+- x2 - function return value
+- x7, x8, x9, xA - temp regs (used inside of functions)
+- rd, rs, rt, ru - temp regs alt names
+- xF - PC, xE - IR, xD - SP, xC - FP

 ## v1.2

 This lab/project can be done in either Java, Javascript, Python or any other language you manage.
 Just ask permission if you want to do it in something other than Java or Python.

 The ZipCode RISC-1 (a 32-bit) microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.